 The Office of Educational Technology supports and actively promotes the use of technology for the advancement of education.
 Educational technology support is provided for faculty and students.
-Some of the technology supported by the office includes clickers, digital media design, and Blackboard.
+Some of the technology supported by the office includes classroom technology, Respondus Lockdown browser, Yuja lecture capture, digital media design, and Blackboard.